Skip to main content

 How does my international employee request maternity/paternity/parental leave?

+We encourage leaves tracked in Plane.
 If an international employee wants to request special leave (e.g., maternity, paternity, parental leave), please email support@plane.com as soon as possible, providing detailed information about the request.
-Plane will review and approve the request then notify the international employee.
-Upon approval, the international employee will enter their leave in BambooHR or Plane.
+Plane will review and approve the request, then notify the international employee.

 How and when are employees eligible for maternity, paternity, medical, or sick leave?